nadre-project/nadre-tutorial/search/README.md

 ### <a name="jsonapi" />JSON API

 In this section you will see the same examples saw above, but the output, this time, is in JSON format.
-To do this sets `of=recjson`
+To get ouput in JSON format sets: `of=recjson`

 #### Get first 10 records in the OAR